ntdll0/HiddenVNC/README.md

 ![banner (3)](https://github.com/ntdll0/HiddenVNC/assets/164230949/23e37b1e-c304-4a3d-81eb-88f6fec4cada)
 # Hidden VNC
-My own unique conceptual implementation of HVNC technique (known also as Hidden VNC or sometimes also Hidden Desktop).<br>
+My own implementation of HVNC (known also as HiddenVNC / Hidden Desktop).<br>
-> Client written in C++ with use of OpenCV for JPEG encoding and image resizing and WinSock for networking.<br>
+> Client written in C++ with use of OpenCV for JPEG encoding, image resizing and WinSock for networking.<br>
-> Server written in C# without use of any 3D party libraries.<br>
+> Server written in C# without use of any 3d party libraries.<br>

 **About Functionality**<br>
 We are using a safe queue system with mutex for synchronization between threads.<br>